CurveDocs/curve-docs/docs/lending/overview.md

 ## **Overview**

-*The entire system is similar to the one for minting markets.
+*The entire system is similar to the one for minting crvUSD.
 Every lending market has a individual **Controller**, **LLAMMA**, and **Vault**.*

 <figure markdown="span">
   ![](../assets/images/lending_overview.svg){ width="600" }
   <figcaption></figcaption>
 </figure>

-The **Controller** can be seen as some sort of on-chain interface.
+The **Controller** is some sort of on-chain interface.
 Most user actions, such as creating or repaying loans or managing existing ones, are done through this contract.

 The **LLAMMA** is an AMM that holds the collateral assets.
 This is where the magic around soft-liquidations happens.
 Full documentation can be found [here](../crvUSD/amm.md).